 BFT’s story started with the establishment of childcare and education activities in Siem Reap City (Krong Siem Reap) and projects in villages around Angkor Wat.
 At the time, Siem Reap was the poorest province in Cambodia.
 It is now the second poorest, after Preah Vihear.

 In 2006, Sedtha Long, with the encouragement and support of Dr King Gan, an Australian doctor, registered Build Your Future Today Center as a non-government organization (NGO), based at his family home in Siem Reap, where he had for already provided education and welfare help to children and families in need for some years.

 The Villages of Angkor Park

 Chak Noeurn, from the village of Sras Srong Cherng (Kok Yeing), was abandoned by her husband.
 Her children were forced to beg at Angkor Wat.
 Unable to read or write, Noeurn had little chance to provide for the family.
-When BFT came to her village, they asked her what her dream would be.
-She answered that she would like to be a seamstress.
+Because of BFT, Noeurn had the opportunity to train as a seamstress, support her children, and regain her self-respect.